THE TOP TEN WILDLIFE EXPERIENCES?

 Pandas see Giant Panda and Red Panda.

 There are eight species of pangolin.
 These rare, elusive, heavily poached, scaly, ant-eating mammals occur in Africa south of the Sahara, and from India to South East Asia and Indonesia.
 The largest is the Giant Pangolin (Smutsia gigantea) which reaches a length of 1.7 m (5 ft 8 in) including the tail.
 It occurs from West Africa across the Congo to west Kenya and Tanzania.
-The best places in the world to look for pangolins include the Gola FRs in Sierra Leone (White-bellied or Tree (Manis tricuspis)); Loango National Park in Gabon (Giant); Ituri FR in Democratic Republic of Congo (Tree (Phataginus tricuspis)); the Masai Mara in Kenya (Ground (Smutsia temminckii)); the Serengeti in Northern Tanzania (Ground); Kruger National Park in Eastern South Africa (Ground); Bandhavgarh National Park in Northern India (Indian (Manis crassicaudata)); Sigiriya in Sri Lanka (Indian); and Danum Valley in Borneo (Sunda (Manis javanica)), although the chances of seeing one are extremely slim in all of these places.
-The very best chance would probably be in the area around Sangha Lodge in the Central African Republic where both Black-bellied or Long-tailed (Manis tetradactyla) and White-bellied or Tree (Manis tricuspis) are possible.
+The best places in the world to look for pangolins include the Gola FRs in Sierra Leone (White-bellied or Tree (Manis tricuspis)); Kakum NP in Ghana (Black-bellied or Long-tailed (Manis tetradactyla));Lope National Park in Gabon (Giant); around Sangha Lodge in the Central African Republic where both Black-bellied or Long-tailed and White-bellied or Tree (Manis tricuspis) are possible; Ituri FR in Democratic Republic of Congo (Tree (Phataginus tricuspis)); the Masai Mara in Kenya (Ground (Smutsia temminckii)); the Serengeti in Northern Tanzania (Ground); Kruger National Park in Eastern South Africa (Ground); Bandhavgarh National Park in Northern India (Indian (Manis crassicaudata)); Sigiriya in Sri Lanka (Indian); and Danum Valley in Borneo (Sunda (Manis javanica)), although the chances of seeing one are extremely slim in all of these places.

 There are at least 350,000 plant species, from single-celled algae to the Giant Sequoia (Sequoiadendron giganteum), the largest (but not the tallest) tree species in the world.
 It can grow up to 85 m (280 ft), 30 m (100 ft) less than the tallest tree species in the world, the Coast Redwood (Sequoia sempervirens) which can reach 116 m (379 ft).
 The best place in the world to see the largest and tallest tree species, as well as the oldest tree species in North America (the Bristlecone Pine (Pinus longaeva), some of which are believed to be over 4700 years old), is Northern California, where the largest known tree is believed to be the one known as 'General Sherman' in Sequoia National Park, and the tallest is thought to be the one known as 'Hyperion' in Redwood National Park.